Luckyvb/redmine_local_avatars/README.md

 Avatar images are treated as attachments to User objects with the description 'avatar'.
-The AccountController is patched to provide the images, and the UsersController and MyController are patched to provide mechanisms to add/delete avatars.
+The AccountController is patched to provide the images, and the UsersController, GroupsController and MyController are patched to provide mechanisms to add/delete avatars.